siduction/sidu-manual/data/en/0302-hd-ins-fromiso_en.md

 ### Overview

-This cheat code boots from an ISO file located on the hard drive with an ext4 file system. **For normal use, we recommend siduction's default file system, ext4**, which is well maintained.
+This cheat code boots from an ISO file located on the hard drive with an **ext4** file system. **For normal use, we recommend siduction's default file system, ext4**, which is well maintained.

 Booting from a "fromiso" hard disk installation takes only a fraction of the time it takes to boot from a CD.
 In addition, the CD/DVD drive is available at the same time.
-Alternatively you can use VBox, KVM or QEMU.
+Alternatively you can use VBox, KVM, or QEMU.

 **Prerequisites**

-* a working Grub installation (on floppy, a hard disk installation or the live CD)
+* a working Grub installation (on floppy, a hard disk installation, or the live CD)
-* a siduction image file, e.g. siduction.iso (name shortened) and a Linux filesystem like ext4
+* a siduction image file, e.g. `siduction.iso` (name shortened) and a Linux filesystem like **ext4**

 ### fromiso with grub2

-siduction provides a grub2 file named 60_fll-fromiso to generate a fromiso entry in the grub2 menu.
+siduction provides a grub2 file named `60_fll-fromiso` to generate a fromiso entry in the grub2 menu.
 The configuration file for fromiso can be found in the package `grub2-fll-fromiso`, with the path `/etc/default/grub2-fll-fromiso`.

  First, open a terminal, become **root** and install `grub2-fll-fromiso`: